Akron Art Museum: Knight Building

 The 63000 sqft John S. and James L. Knight Building was designed by the Viennese architectural firm Coop Himmelb(l)au following an international competition.
-The firm was chosen in part for its adaptive use of historic buildings, and the Knight Building is the firm’s first project in the Americas.
+The firm was chosen in part for its adaptive use of historic buildings, and the Knight Building is the firm's first public project in the Americas.
 Ground breaking for the new building was held on May 22, 2004.

-Coop Himmelb(l)au’s design integrates additional gallery space, an auditorium and café with the museum’s 1899 building utilizing contrasting, surprising and fanciful visual elements:
+Coop Himmelb(l)au's design integrates additional gallery space, an auditorium and café with the museum's 1899 building utilizing contrasting, surprising and fanciful visual elements:

-The “Crystal”, a three-story glass lobby that serves as the public entry and as the focal visual space connecting the museum's artistic, educational, administrative, and public programming; the “Gallery Box”, comprising the Arnstein, Haslinger, Bidwell and Isroff Galleries, accommodates the museum's collection and temporary exhibitions; and the “Roof Cloud”, a 327 ft-long cantilevered steel and aluminum armature extends over the old and the new, creating a striking landmark for Akron's downtown which a critic once described as "a mechanical alligator snarfing down a Beaux Arts post office."
+The "Crystal", a three-story glass lobby that serves as the public entry and as the focal visual space connecting the museum's artistic, educational, administrative, and public programming; the "Gallery Box", comprising the Arnstein, Haslinger, Bidwell and Isroff Galleries, accommodates the museum's collection and temporary exhibitions; and the "Roof Cloud", a 327 ft-long cantilevered steel and aluminum armature extends over the old and the new, creating a striking landmark for Akron's downtown which a critic once described as "a mechanical alligator snarfing down a Beaux Arts post office."

 The expansion dramatically increased the museum's ability to present traveling exhibitions and to organize its own distinctive exhibitions.
-The expansion also allows for the display of major, rarely seen works, including Elliot Torrey’s Surf, the first work to enter the Akron Art Institute’s collection in 1923.
+The expansion also allows for the display of major, rarely seen works, including Elliot Torrey's Surf, the first work to enter the Akron Art Institute's collection in 1923.

-“The design embraces the past, rather than replacing or destroying it”, said Coop Himmelb(l)au founder, and principal architect for the project, Wolf D. Prix.
-“It uses architecture to create a public space within the city and a private space within our own souls-reinventing both the city and ourselves at the same time.
-With such a project, there is a great opportunity to make a living contribution to a city.”
+"The design embraces the past, rather than replacing or destroying it", said Coop Himmelb(l)au founder, and principal architect for the project, Wolf D. Prix.
+"It uses architecture to create a public space within the city and a private space within our own souls-reinventing both the city and ourselves at the same time.
+With such a project, there is a great opportunity to make a living contribution to a city."